treeman/jonashietala/drafts/lets_build_a_voron_noise.markdown

 ![The wiring looks pretty neat.
 I hope I don't have to mess with it in a long time.](/images/trident/clean_wiring.jpg)

-You could do something smart with the fan management, but it's now silent enough that I can leave it on all the time.
+You could do something smart with the fan management, but I no longer hear the fans so I just leave them on all the time.
 This is how I set that up in `printer.cfg`:

 ```